datamacgyver/ds-process/1_initialisation_phase/2_brief_digestion.md

 ## Potential Approaches
-* What high-level approaches could we use (e.g. unsupervised clustering vs boosted-tree-based classification vs probabilistic inference)?.
+* What high-level approaches could we use (e.g. unsupervised clustering vs boosted-tree-based classification)?
 To do this you need to have a clear idea of the deliverables!
 * What (if anything) already exists?
 Can it be re-used or modified?
 * Don't be afraid to seek input from non-DS resources (such as your stakeholders).
 They may have ideas or assumptions that are of use.

 ## Scope
 What does the MVP look like?
 What does the final solution look like?
 How do we get from